nahusenayElias/symfony_palindrome/readMe.md

 ## Description

 The project was done as part of the course `'Symfony Framework'`.
 This app takes a word as input then it checks it and returns if the word is a plaindrome or not.
+It was good project to delve into and practice the application of Symfony Framework concepts and methods.

 ### Dependencies